-Line of section W-W' depicts a vertical profile section of the hitherto unknown subsurface condition (Figure 16).
+Line of section W-W' depicts a vertical profile section of the subsurface condition that led to excessive water (Figure 27).
 The section was drawn using data provided by the geotechnical report, including the core logs, topographic map, depth to bedrock map and soil profiles and our three-point analyses.
 The upper fracture varies in width up to a potential maximum of 4.7' and slopes ~1° eastward across the site between -111' to -116' (elev.).
-The lower fracture slopes from -121' to -129' (elev.) southeasterly at 5° based on one fault plane solution (See Figure 14.) and strikes N52°E but shows similar traits.
-It appears to dip at 2° in the line of section (W-W' in Figure 16) since it would depict an apparent dip given the nonorthogonal angle between the strike and chosen line of section.
-The strike for the upper fracture, as determined from the three-point problem solutions ranges from N37°W to N12°E and thus averages roughly N-S as shown by the blue strike lines in Figure 15.
-Clearly, the strike orientation of the lower fracture is not as well constrained given the solitary solution however we did not question its existence.
+The lower fracture slopes from -121' to -129' (elev.) southeasterly at 5° based on one fault plane solution (See Figure 25.) and strikes N52°E but shows similar traits.
+It appears to dip at 2° in the line of section (W-W' in Figure 27) since it would depict an apparent dip given the nonorthogonal angle between the strike and line of section.
+The strike for the upper fracture, as determined from the three-point problem solutions provided in Figures 22 through 24 ranges from N37°W to N12°E and thus averages roughly N-S as shown by the blue strike lines in Figure 26.
+Remember that strike varies greatly in sub-horizontal features.
+Clearly, the strike orientation of the lower fracture is not as well constrained given the solitary solution however we do not question its existence.